 I hope you enjoyed this mini-list!
 I have a whole list of books (and a long Book Wish List on Amazon where I throw one into my cart each time I buy something) that I plan on reading in 2018.
 If you have any fantastic books that you’ve read recently, I would love to hear about them!

-Disclaimer: Some of the links in this post are affiliate links.
-All this means is that if you click on this a link and make a purchase, I get a small percentage at NO extra cost to you which will allow me to spend more time creating content that I LOVE!
-Thanks!
+Some links posted above may be affiliate links.
+All that means is that if you click on a link to make a purchase, I’ll get a very small amount of money at NO extra cost to you!
+If you choose to use a link, THANK YOU, your support will help me be able to focus on creating more content that I LOVE just like this!